GalaxyBuilt/txchyon/src/content/posts/portfolio-management/how-to-rebalance-a-crypto-portfolio.md

 Once allocation and rebalancing are set, everything else becomes easier.

-> Next steps: Explore the **full Portfolio Management series** to cover risk management, performance tracking, tax-loss harvesting, and estate planning.
+Joe’s lesson: *laugh at the market swings, stick to the plan, and let the rules work for you*.